This post is also available in: Svenska

 Calves and pigs, for example, lack this excellent system and have no ready-made antibodies like newborns.
 They die if they do not get breast milk immediately after birth, because that’s when they take up IgG in the blood.

-Breast milk gives baby IgA antibodies that provide extra infection protection
+Breast milk gives babies IgA antibodies that provide extra protection against infection

-The newborn is thus pumped with antibodies from the mother.
+A newborn is pumped with antibodies from their mother.
 As additional protection, the newborn receives large amounts of pre-produced IgA antibodies via breast milk.
-This IgA is not taken up, but is kept out on the mucous membranes where they prevent bacteria and viruses from entering the body.
-Therefore, breastfeeding protects against infections, especially sepsis (“blood poisoning”, i.e. bacteria in the blood) and bacterial diarrhea diseases.
+This IgA is not taken up but is kept out on the mucous membranes where they prevent bacteria and viruses from entering the body.
+Therefore, breastfeeding protects against infections, especially sepsis (“blood poisoning”, i.e. bacteria in the blood) and bacterial diarrhoeal diseases.
 This is vital in poor countries.
 But in Sweden, blood poisoning is rare in healthy full-term infants and we can generally treat it with antibiotics.
-Virtually no infants in Sweden become ill with bacterial diarrhea diseases (Salmonella, Shigella and others).
+Virtually no infants in Sweden become ill with bacterial diarrhoeal diseases (Salmonella, Shigella and others).
 The most common bacterial infection in Sweden is ear infections, where breastfeeding provides some protection.

-IgA antibodies protect immune system from viruses and bacteria
+IgA antibodies protect the immune system from viruses and bacteria

-Full breastfeeding is an important protection against diarrhea when water is contaminated
+Fulltime breastfeeding is an important protection against diarrhoea when water is contaminated

-WHO recommends exclusive breastfeeding (full breastfeeding) for four to six months.
+WHO recommends exclusive breastfeeding (fulltime breastfeeding) for four to six months.
 The aim is to reduce the risk of infections and malnutrition in countries with high infant mortality and lack of clean water.
-The main reason for full breastfeeding in high risk areas, is that the water, bottles and breast milk alternatives are pre-populated with bacteria, often dangerous ones.
-In addition, children are often malnourished when feeding formula in poor countries with poor hygiene, both because of the diarrhea and because mothers cannot afford to buy enough replacement powder and/or the powder has been diluted too much.
+The main reason for fulltime breastfeeding in high risk areas, is that the water, bottles and breast milk alternatives are prepopulated with bacteria, often dangerous ones.
+In addition, children are often malnourished when feeding formula in poor countries with poor hygiene, both because of the diarrhoea and because mothers cannot afford to buy enough replacement powder and/or the powder has been diluted too much.

-In countries with clean water and safe food, there are really no strong medical reasons for full time breastfeeding.
+In countries with clean water and safe food, there is really no strong medical reasons for breastfeeding fulltime.
 Replacement mixed according to the instructions on the package is good enough for the child here, even if it does not contain IgA antibodies at all.
 Just as you say, since ancient times humans have chewed food and put it in the baby’s mouth.
 Many studies show that children from all over the world, at any time, even now, have been tasting one thing or another in parallel with breastfeeding.